First Cannabis Cafe In U.S. Bows In West Hollywood On The Heels Of L.A.’s New Weed Museum Popup

 A first of its kind in the U.S., Lowell Farms: A Cannabis Cafe bowed as an outdoor rooftop eaterie on October 1.
-A little more than two months after being approved by the appropriate West Hollywood licensing agency for a venue to be allowed for cannabis consumption in certain public spaces, the Los Angeles area restaurant is now a trending topic on Bing.
+A little more than two months after being approved by the appropriate West Hollywood licensing agency as a venue to be allowed for cannabis consumption in certain public spaces, the Los Angeles area restaurant is now a trending topic on Bing.

 On the new restaurant’s Instagram account, The Lowell Cafe called an end to a century-old “prohibition” as the dining and smoking arena debuted at 10 a.m. on Tuesday.